DToka/WebSiteChecker/README.md

 Select method to run on the URL and get result

 Can load/save websites and results or export the results to files

+-Requires JavaFX jar library files to compile and run